-\paragraph{Attention control} Neuromodulators control attentional states by dynamically adjusting neuronal circuits to be more receptive to new information or to maintain existing knowledge, depending on the current task conditions and the environmental demands \citep{aston-jones_integrative_2005, bouret_network_2005, hasselmo_role_2006, yu_uncertainty_2005}.
-ACh is closely associated with adaptively allocating attention for enhanced sensory processing \citep{baxter_cognitive_1999, hasselmo_high_2004, sarter_unraveling_2005}.
-At the circuit level, ACh modulates the activity of cortical neurons, particularly in the prefrontal cortex and sensory areas, to enhance signal-to-noise ratios.
-ACh also increases the responsiveness of neurons to relevant sensory inputs while suppressing responses to irrelevant stimuli \citep{thiele_neuromodulation_2018}, ensuring that learners can concentrate on task-relevant information.
+\paragraph{Attention} Neuromodulators control attentional states by dynamically adjusting neuronal circuits to be more receptive to new information or to maintain existing knowledge, depending on task conditions and environmental demands \citep{aston-jones_integrative_2005, bouret_network_2005, hasselmo_role_2006, yu_uncertainty_2005}.
+ACh adaptively allocates attention for optimized sensory processing \citep{baxter_cognitive_1999, hasselmo_high_2004, sarter_unraveling_2005}, and modulates the activity of cortical neurons, particularly in the prefrontal cortex and sensory areas, to enhance signal-to-noise ratios.
+It also increases the responsiveness of neurons to relevant sensory inputs while suppressing responses to irrelevant ones \citep{thiele_neuromodulation_2018}, ensuring a focus on task-relevant information.

-DA is generally linked to reward-based learning and motivation, playing a critical role in adjusting attentional focus based on reward predictions and outcomes.
-At the circuit level, DA modulates the activity of dopaminergic neurons in the midbrain, which project to the prefrontal cortex and basal ganglia.
-These projections influence the allocation of cognitive resources to tasks that are expected to yield high rewards.
-Dahl et al. highlighted that DA enhances the encoding of reward-related cues, thereby prioritizing actions that lead to positive outcomes \citep{dahl_noradrenergic_2022}.
-This modulation supports the maintenance of motivational states necessary for sustained learning and attention.
+DA plays a critical role in adjusting attentional focus based on reward predictions and outcomes.
+It modulates the allocation of cognitive resources to tasks that are expected to yield high rewards through midbrain DA projections to the prefrontal cortex and basal ganglia. \citep{dahl_noradrenergic_2022} highlighted that DA enhances the encoding of reward-related cues, thus prioritizing actions that lead to positive outcomes.
+This modulation supports the maintenance of motivational states necessary for sustained attention and learning.